mouseless/mouseless.org/contents/balancing-quality.md

 ##### Continuous Delivery

-We guarantee rapid delivery with a 3-day lead time and an end-to-end CI/CD setup, prioritizing efficiency and reliability.
+We guarantee rapid delivery with an end-to-end CI/CD setup, prioritizing efficiency and reliability.

 [See more](how-we-work.md#continuous-delivery)